© Taisuke Sato

 About James Maher

-I have been a street, social, and documentary photographer in New York for the past 20 years, photographing extensively in both the busiest areas of Manhattan and the quietest areas of Brooklyn.
+I’m a documentary and commercial photographer, city historian and writer, and street photographer.
+I’ve been photographing New York for the past 20 years — extensively, in both the busiest areas of Manhattan and the quietest corners of Brooklyn.

 Where We're From!